TWUOnline/ldrs591/_pages/unit-3-learning-activities.md

 <h3>Learning Activity 3.5 - Watch and Practice!</h3>
 <ul>
  	<li>In this learning activity you will watch the following video tutorial <a href="https://www.youtube.com/watch?v=fjNALjxisC4&amp;t=3s">"Reference Examples"</a> by Dr. Mark Hatala and consult the reference examples provided in chapter 7 of the APA manual.
 In the video Dr. Hatala discusses the different elements required for, and examples of, references in APA style.</li>
- 	<li>Next, practice your skills by creating a reference list in APA format for the following sources on the topic of servant leadership.
-The sources you should include in your reference list are as follows:
+ 	<li>Next, practice your skills by taking this <a href="http://libraryguides.vu.edu.au/apa-referencing/quiz">online quiz.</a>  Then, in your learning journal you can create a reference list in APA format for the following sources:
 <ul>
  	<li>A journal article (7.01)</li>
  	<li>A book or book chapter (7.02)</li>
  	<li>A blog post (7.11 #76)</li>
  	<li>A doctoral dissertation or master's thesis (7.05)</li>
  	<li>An online newspaper or news magazine article (7.01 #11)</li>
+ 	<li>A government report (7.03 #31)</li>
 </ul>
 </li>
- 	<li>Note that these questions make up Part 3 of your Blog assignment for this unit.
-See Unit 3 Assessment for more details.</li>
+ 	<li>Note that these elements will be assessed in assignments 3, 4 and 5.</li>
  	<li>Here is a check list of what I am looking for:
 <ul>
+ 	<li>The page title, References, is centered, 1 inch from the top of the page and starts a new page.
+Standard 12-point font should be used, without effects such as bold, italics or underlining.</li>
+ 	<li>All sources listed in the References have at least 1 corresponding in text citation.</li>
  	<li>References are listed in alphabetical order by the authors last name.</li>
  	<li>All lines are double spaced and for each entry the hanging indent is used.</li>
  	<li>Only initials are used for first and/or second names of authors.
 There is a space between initials, e.g. Lewis, C. S.</li>